|

 When first struck, the whale generally "sounds," or descends perpendicularly to an amazing depth, taking out perhaps the lines belonging to the four boats, 800 fathoms! afterwards when weakened by loss of blood and fatigue, he becomes unable to "sound," but passes rapidly along the surface, towing after him perhaps three or four boats.

-If he does not turn, the people in the boats draw in the line by which they are attached to the whale, and thus easily come up with him, even when going with great velocity, he is then easily lanced and soon killed.
+the line by which they are attached to the whale, and thus easily come up with him, even when going with great velocity, he is then easily lanced and soon killed.

 Numberless stories are told of fighting whales, many of which however are probably much exaggerated accounts of the real occurrences.